pnp/blog/content/post/how-to-beautify-your-power-apps.md

-You can browse through the icons in the [Fluent UI icons tool](https://uifabricicons.azurewebsites.net/), but there is right-click download option.
+You can browse through the icons in the [Fluent UI icons tool](https://uifabricicons.azurewebsites.net/), but there is right-select download option.
 As a developer, you can import Fluent UI iconography (and more) into your applications; for Power Apps, there a different way how to use them: